4rcstick/4RCADE_5TICK/README.md

 ## Features

-- **Theme Builder** — Customize the look of the launcher to your specific needs at any time.
-Save, load, and share themes as simple files.
 - **Auto ROM Scan** — Automatically scans your ROM folder(s) on every boot and builds your game list, updating `mame.ini` automatically so you never get a missing ROM files error.
 - **Controller Support** — Drop the mouse and grab your controller to navigate the game list, open and close folders, and launch games.
 - **Easy MAME Settings Access** — Adjust several MAME settings directly from the Options window, such as Video Renderer, Pixel Aspect Ratios, and more.